 Geriactric Doctor Terminology

-Geriatric Doctor vs. Primary Care Practitioner
+Difference Between a Geriatric Doctor and Primary Care Doctors

 While geriatric doctors specialize in treating age-related medical conditions such as the ones mentioned above, they are entirely certified to treat a wide range of ailments (similar to a general practitioner that practices family medicine or an internist that is certified in internal medicine).
-Geriatricians can be elected as a primary care physician for a patient, meaning they are certified to provide general care for a patient, such as yearly check-ups, preventative vaccines and medical treatments that lead to healthy aging, etc.
+Geriatricians can be elected as a primary care physician for a patient, meaning they are certified to provide general care for a patient, such as yearly check-ups, preventative vaccines and medical treatments that lead to healthy aging, etc. Geriatric doctors are also sometimes referred to as senior care doctors.

-Geriatric Doctor vs. Geriatric Medicine Specialists
+Difference Between a Geriatric Doctor and Geriatric Medicine Specialists

 Some geriatric doctors or geriatricians describe themselves as “geriatric medicine specialists.”
 However, while the terminology may change depending on the doctor, their methods and goal as a geriatric care facility remain the same.